 You are a minnow in a sea of competition.
 How do you stand out?
 And if you do, how long will it last?
-Putting all your eggs in one basket is high risk.
+Putting all your eggs in one basket is a high risk.
 And spreading yourself over several sites will entail enormous amounts of work.

 Make no mistake, these platforms are in it for themselves and their shareholders.
 They own and dictate the business.
 You have no control.

 Print-on-Demand Marketplaces offer a similar service.
 They use your images on their products and print, dispatch, and process the orders.
-You earn a commission or apply a mark-up.
+You earn a commission or apply a markup.
 They are NOT YOUR CUSTOMERS.
 Your artwork is merely licensed to the company.

 It takes time and effort to get your site found and I’m not suggesting that it’s easy.
 It’s a long learning curve but at least you can keep your clients on-site and the mailing list is your own.

-Print-on-Demand Fulfillment companies do all the printing and shipping for you but YOU process the order, they’re YOUR customers and YOU get their contact details.
+Print-on-Demand fulfillment companies do all the printing and shipping for you but YOU process the order, they’re YOUR customers and YOU get their contact details.

 This is a good compromise for anyone wishing to dropship from their own website